puzzmo-com/xd-crossword-tools/README.md

 [xd](https://github.com/century-arcade/xd) is a text-based crossword format which is easy for humans to read and reason about.

 This repo provides tools for taking different crossword file formats and converting them to xd.
 Conforms to the v2 xd spec, and then has a few editor-experience extensions.
-Consolidates a few older JS libraries into a single repo with no dependencies, converts them all to TypeScript, ensures they run in a browser and Node, then adds some tests for them.
+Consolidates a few older JS libraries into a single repo with no dependencies, converts them all to TypeScript, ensures they run in a browser, Node and Deno, then adds some tests for them.

 ### .xd to .JSON